 Key takeaways

-- Twitch Affiliate needs four things in a rolling 30-day window: 50 followers, 500 total minutes broadcast, 7 unique broadcast days, and 3 average concurrent viewers.
+- Twitch Affiliate needs four things in a rolling 30-day window: 25 followers, 4 hours broadcast, 4 different broadcast days, and 3 average viewers.

-- The two hard ones are the follower count and the 3-viewer average — hours and broadcast days just take a consistent schedule.
+- The hard one is the 3-viewer average.
+The follower count, hours and broadcast days all just take a consistent schedule.

-- A follower head-start helps: UseViral can get you real Twitch followers to clear the 50-follower gate quickly.
+- A follower head-start helps: UseViral can get you real Twitch followers to clear the 25-follower gate quickly.

 - Affiliate unlocks subscriptions, Bits/cheering, and ad revenue — the foundation of a paid Twitch channel.